playbar/tfcmake/tensorflow/docs_src/install/install_go.md

-# Install TensorFlow for Go
+# Installing TensorFlow for Go

 TensorFlow provides APIs for use in Go programs.
 These APIs are particularly well-suited to loading models created in Python and executing them within